leohinterlang/argFace/README.md

      --Dir <path> => setDirPath, getDirPath (title case same as --dir above) --base-dir [path] => setBaseDirPath, getBaseDirPath
      --DIR [PATH] => setDIRPATH, getDIRPATH (capitals are preserved)

+Options may appear on the command line in any order.
+Options may also be repeated.
+The number of occurrences of an option is available to the program.
+An optional member variable may be declared to receive the count.
+It's name is constructed from the name of the option followed by the suffix "Count".
+The procedural alternative is the ArgFace method "count".

+    prog [-d] <file>...  (usage text)
+    $ prog -ddd file1  (command line)
+    private int dCount;  (member variable declaration)
+    int n = argFace.count("-d");  (the count method)

+Options which take an argument may or may not be repeated.
+By default, this situation is treated as an error.
+However, if the "allowOverwrite" operating mode is defined, then options with arguments can be repeated.

+But when an option is repeated with a new argument, which value will be returned?
+That is what the "allowOverwrite" operating mode is about.
+If set to true, "allowOverwrite" specifies that the last option argument will prevail.
+When set to false, the first option argument specified is the one returned.

+    prog [-e <pattern>] <file>...  (usage text)
+    private boolean allowOverwrite = true;  (operating mode variable)
+    $ prog -e abc -e 123 file1  (command line)
+    2 => eCount
+    "123" => ePattern

+To take more than one option argument value, specify the argument as repeatable.
+This turns the option argument member variable into a String array or list.

+    prog [-e <pattern>]... file...
+    private String [] ePattern;     (member variable declaration) private List<String> ePattern;  (alternative)

+---

 In order to specify that an optional argument is included on the command line, and to differentiate the argument from other operands, an equal sign (=) or colon (:) is used to tie the option to the argument.